Ab McDonald: Career

+McDonald, first captain of the Winnipeg Jets.

 Born in Winnipeg, Manitoba, McDonald began his professional hockey career with the Montreal Canadiens of the National Hockey League (NHL) in 1958.
 He later played for the Chicago Black Hawks, Detroit Red Wings, Boston Bruins, Pittsburgh Penguins, and St. Louis Blues.
 He won four straight Stanley Cups: three with Montreal followed by another with Chicago.
+His goal in game six of the 1961 Stanley Cup Final gave Chicago the series win, which they did not do so again for over 40 years.
 He was the first team captain of the Penguins and Winnipeg Jets organizations, and scored the first goal for the Jets in the World Hockey Association (WHA).
 He ended his career after 147 games for Winnipeg, retiring after the 1973–74 season.
 He died at his home in Winnipeg from cancer on September 4, 2018, at the age of 82.